zer0def/cromite/README.md

   --enable-features=RendererAppContainer
 ```

+### Auto-update setup for linux
+working in progress in https://github.com/uazo/cromite/issues/771

 # Contributing

 Please submit issues following the issue template; beware that GitHub does not display the templates from mobile.